papafhill/papafhill.github.io/trends/WebCacheDeception.md

 ## Examples in Action

+`example.com/api/v1/auth/session`
+`example.com/api/v1/auth/session/cacheit.js`

 ## Impact

-Web cache deception can lead to Account Takeover and/or leaking of PII, PHI, or other sensitive data.
+Web cache deception on its own can lead to Account Takeover and/or leaking of PII, PHI, or other sensitive data.
 That said, the attack still requires user interaction, and the Scope is almost always Unchanged.
-This puts web cache deception at a solid 8.8 - High on the CVSS scoring system.
+This puts web cache deception at a solid 6.5 - Medium on the [CVSS scoring system](https://www.first.org/cvss/calculator/3.0#CVSS:3.0/AV:N/AC:L/PR:N/UI:R/S:U/C:H/I:N/A:N).

 The highest impact on record was a Critical reported by Spaceraccoon, AKA Eugene Lim, that was a vulnerability found on Shopify.
 The payout was a whopping $40,000 for this find and is the highest disclosed web cache deception bounty to date.